 - Cysts: often a cyst (fluid filled sack) can form in the tissue surrounding your wisdom teeth.
 While painful in itself, if left untreated a cyst can continue to grow, may develop a tumour and can even lead to further tooth decay or serious jaw issues.

 How Do I Know If I Need To Get My Wisdom Teeth Removed?

 Only an examination by an experienced dentist can tell for certain whether you need to get your wisdom teeth removed.
 Often people wait until they are experiencing pain or discomfort to see their dentist.

 At Superior Smiles we perform thorough diagnostic investigations during your regular check ups so that we can work with you to manage wisdom teeth development and removal.
-We can also assist with emergency wisdom teeth assistance and may recommend early removal if you are undergoing a restorative or orthodontic treatment.
+We can also assist with emergencies in wisdom teeth extraction if you are undergoing a restorative or orthodontic treatment.